DamonGroove/quantum-entangler/README.md

 * You can also build your own script using the `midi.setup.intercept()` function if you install the package
 * See the Rhythm as Code section for more details

+## Mac setup
+  1. Download and install a virtual midi keyboard, example: https://flit.github.io/projects/midikeys/
+  2. Open the launchpad, search midi and open 'Audio Midi Setup'.
+Navigate to the 'Window' dropdown in the top left menu bar and select 'Show MIDI Studio'.
+Open the 'IAC Driver' and make sure 'Device is online' is checked.
+  3. Open midi.city in Chrome and allow connections to your midi devices.
+Confirm that the 'IAC Driver' is selected when clicking the plug icon.
+  4. In the root of the repository run `cargo run --example midi_forward_trigger_note`
+  5. Type in the device number of the 'IAC Driver' as the output
+  6. Type in the device number of the 'MidiKeys' device as the input or another if a different midi device is connected
+  7. Play the virtual midi keyboard and notes should trigger depending on what was configured in the midi_forward_trigger_note file.

 ## License
  * MIT license
    ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)